What’s New?

 Character swimming

-In general, swimming is not a prominent feature of this product it is more an additional example presenting one of many ways to do it.
+In general, swimming is not a prominent feature of this product; it is more of an additional example that presents one of many ways to do it.
 The swimming example is shown in DemoCharacter and requires a few things to work:

 • Swimming requires PhysicsVolume on the map with PhysicsVolume.WaterVolume=true to activate swimming when the character is inside.